4 Web Design Elements You Can’t Afford to Ignore in 2020

 But you must also ensure that the text itself is accessible to those who find reading difficult.
 Be sure to check that the text has an appropriate reading age so that it is easily understood.
 Many free tools can help you do this such as Hemmingway.

 New laws are coming into place in E.U countries to make this mandatory for public and private companies.
+If you fail to take note of website compliance for the disabled when designing your website, you might be faced with a lawsuit which could ruin your company’s reputation and cost you a fortune.
 You want to be leading the way with accessibility and not at the end of negative PR for failing to keep up.

 Bland is boring.
 The websites that stand out today are ones that go with a bold color scheme.